davidsun/SAP/README.md

 *   -s SCORE
     Maximum score to call a SNP.
-    For the output of SAP Predictor, higher score means lower possiblity that a SAP happens on the position.
+    For the output of SAP Predictor, higher score means lower possiblity that a SAP happens.

 *   -h